 Cobalt is also widely used in the medical field.
 The radioactive isotope of cobalt can treat skin diseases and malignant tumors.
 Adding an appropriate amount of cobalt to penicillin can improve its curative effect.
 In vitamin B12 (alias cobalamin), which has special effects on hematopoiesis, the cobalt content is as high as 4.5%.
 In addition, cobalt is also used in artificial joint materials and dental fillings.

-The cobalt purple pigment used for decoration of ceramics, glass and other products is cobalt phosphate, the chemical formula is Co3 (PO4) 2, which is blue-phase purple, and is synthesized by the dry solid phase.
+The cobalt purple pigment used for the decoration of ceramics, glass, and other products is cobalt phosphate, the chemical formula is Co3 (PO4) 2, which is blue-phase purple and is synthesized by the dry solid phase.

 Cobalt black pigments mainly include iron-cobalt black and iron-cobalt chrome black.
 The basic chemical formula of iron-cobalt black is (Fe, Co) Fe2O4, which is mainly used for the coloring of ceramic green bodies.
 The coloring mechanism belongs to metal mixed-phase coloring.